Psoriatic arthritis can develop in people who have psoriasis, and it affects many joints, including the knee.

 When the condition affects the joints, it leads to inflammation.

-While there is no clear cause for psoriatic arthritis, researchers have found connections to both genetics and environment.
+While there is no clear cause for psoriatic arthritis,

 People whose close relatives have psoriatic arthritis may be more likely to also develop the condition.